xrcollaboratory/xrc-ros/README.md

 # xrc-ros
-Collection of ROS 2 packages, primarily for allowing motor control from head-mounted displays.
+Collection of ROS 2 packages, primarily for simple motor control from head-mounted displays.